EyalBrilling/Controller-Flightgear-Simulator/README.md

-Our program connects to flightgeer simulator and server as a server, which sends it commands, and at the same time, also serve a customer receiving commmands from it, to fly the plane.
+Our program connects to "flightgear simulator" and serve as a server which sends commands, and at the same time, also serve as a customer receiving commmands from flightgear to fly the plane.
 The program will receive a text file and the desired commands for the flight.

 The program is built as a part of a programming course at Bar-Ilan University.